Q & A

 Certain costs are required to provide appropriate service while complying with laws and regulations.
 The service cannot be maintained for free.

-For comparison, please contact some of our competitors to see how many staff they have registered as operators in their franchise call centers.
+For comparison, please contact some of our competitors to see how many staff they have registered as operators in their franchise call centers. - Q7How much does it cost to start a coin-operated laundry store?

 The fee required is generally about 15 million to 25 million yen.